dbarzin/mercator/docs/model.md

 | updated_at      | timestamp    | Date de mise à jour |
 | deleted_at      | timestamp    | Date de suppression |

-#### Sous-réseaux
+#### Subnetworks

-Les sous-réseaux sont une subdivision logique d’un réseau de taille plus importante.
+Subnetworks are a logical subdivision of a larger network.

 table *subnetworks* :